atomist/sdm/README.md

 # Slalom: Local Software Delivery Machine

+A software delivery machine is a program that understands code.
+You customize it to work with the code you care about: fix formatting errors (with commits), perform code reviews, run tests, publish artifacts, etc.

+This local software delivery machine responds to your commits, performing whatever actions you decide should happen in response to new codes.

+It also responds to your commands: to create new projects, edit code in existing projects, or other actions you program into it.

 ## Setup

+We expect

 ### Environment
-Set the `LOCAL_SDM_BASE` environment variable.
+Set the `SDM_PROJECTS_ROOT` environment variable.
 This is the directory which is the base for your expanded directory tree.
 It may contain existing cleaned repos.

 ### npm Setup